 The Honor Band 6 runs on Honor’s own custom software, which really means it runs on Huawei’s software.
 Still, thanks to the larger display this OS is at its best here, with plenty of space on the screen to make every screen comfortable to read and navigate.

-The single button is used to access a few quick shortcuts and start workouts, and otherwise, you swipe up to access settings, or across to move between the default watch face and screens including your heart rate and stress scores, the music player, and activity goals.
+The single button is used to access a few quick shortcuts and start workouts.
+Otherwise, you swipe up to access settings, or across to move between the default watch face and screens including your heart rate and stress scores, the music player, and activity goals.

 And while there is a Do Not Disturb option that shuts down alerts and the raise-to-wake, you can manually turn this on every night and off in the morning if you intend to wear the Band in bed for sleep tracking.